Vision-CAIR/LTVRR/README.md

 ## Acknowledgements
-This repository uses code based on the [Large-scale Visual Relationship Understanding](https://github.com/jz462/Large-Scale-VRD.pytorch) source code from Zhang Ji, as well as code from the [Detectron.pytorch](https://github.com/roytseng-tw/Detectron.pytorch) repository by Roy Tseng.
+This repository uses code based on the [Large-scale Visual Relationship Understanding](https://github.com/jz462/Large-Scale-VRD.pytorch) source code by Zhang Ji, as well as code from the [Detectron.pytorch](https://github.com/roytseng-tw/Detectron.pytorch) repository by Roy Tseng.

 ## Citing